Bestowinc/protect-lite/documentation/v1/integration-guide.md

 #### Demo

-A demonstration of the slideout component can be seen by visiting https://protect-lite.bestowlabs.com/portfolio.html and clicking the "Get a Quote" link
+A demonstration of the slideout component can be seen by visiting https://protect-lite.bestowlabs.com/portfolio.html and clicking the `Get a Quote` link

 #### Setup Overview